isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

    :scale: 50
    :align: center

 We now have combined information from two tables through a join.
-Notice the join syntax:

-JOIN
-  [isb-cgc:tcga_201510_alpha.Clinical_data] AS clinical
-ON
-  patient_list.ParticipantBarcode = clinical.ParticipantBarcode

-Also, notice that for the join (inner join by default), the fields that are identiical between the mutation table and the clinical table is "ParticipantBarcode".
+Notice in particular the join syntax, and the fact that for the join (inner join by default), the fields that are identiical between the mutation table and the clinical table is "ParticipantBarcode".

 Stage 3
 *******